youshy/cv/Markdown/README.md

 ## Profile

-As a Lead Software Engineer with over seven years of experience in IT, I bring a wealth of skills and experience to any team.
+As a Lead Software Engineer with over eight years of experience in IT, I bring a wealth of skills and experience to any team.
 I specialize in **tech leadership, multicloud and microservice-based architecture, automation, agile methodologies**, and **mentoring**.
 I have a unique approach to problem-solving, always full of ideas and eager to approach problems unconventionally.
 However, I am also able to evaluate all options and make informed decisions.